 The key to releasing all of that fresh basil flavor (and gorgeous green color) into this drink is to muddle the basil thoroughly.

 Use plenty of healthy basil leaves (10-12) and really smash them with the lemon juice.
 I use a solid wooden muddler and break down the leaves until I can see that the liquid in the shaker is green.
+If you don’t muddle vigorously, you won’t end up with a green drink.

 Simple syrup is very easy to make, and you don’t have to waste time or create dirty dishes by cooking it.
 Simply place equal parts sugar and water in a jar and stir until dissolved.
 You can screw a lid on the jar and shake it, too.
 It really only takes a couple of minutes for the sugar to dissolve.
 Use warm water to speed up the process.